JvanKatwijk/qt-dab/README.md

 	b. the *mute* time, the time - in minutes - that audio mutes;

-	c. the *plotLength*, the length of the X-axis in the correlation display.
+	c. the *plotLength*, the length of the X-axis in the correlation display expressed in entities of 100 samples;

-	d. *full scan* selector, scan the while band (default), or until a DABsignal is detected.
+	d. *full scan* selector, scan the while band once (default), continuously, or until a DABsignal is detected.

 	e. *mot slides* selector, show slides in a separate window when checked, otherwise as part of the technical data widget.